+Whitby Harbour has two lighthouses.
+Both are set upon the end of their own piers.
 The West pier was built in 1831 out of local sandstone and stands at 73 feet high.
 The East followed later in 1855 and stands at a slightly smaller 55 feet high.
 Both have amazing walks that approach them and in the summer months, you can climb the West lighthouse to the top.

 With 81 steps that go clockwise around a central column, the ascent to the top of the West lighthouse is probably not for the faint-hearted.
 However, once there you will have a fabulous view across the harbour in the company of seagulls gracefully swooping by.
 Look down and you should be able to make out the image of a whale skeleton that has been moulded into the ground.

-Captain Cook And Whitby Harbour
+Captain Cook and Whitby Harbour

-The whalebone arch on the Westcliff does not stand alone.
+The Whalebone Arch on the West Cliff does not stand alone.
 Rather, next to it is a statue of arguably one of the greatest seafarers of all time; Captain James Cook.
 Though not born there, his links to Whitby are absolutely infamous and the town and harbour celebrated them splendidly.

 When Captain Cook moved to Whitby from Staithes where he had been an apprentice to a draper, he was already in love with the sea.
 However, this love only grew as he gazed out every day from his lodgings on Grape Lane directly at the harbour.
 He soon joined the Royal Navy where he advanced quickly and was promoted to command.

-Before Captain Cook made his first voyage in command, however, he learned his trade sailing on vessels from Whitby harbour to the Baltics.
+Before Captain Cook made his first voyage in command, however, he learned his trade sailing on vessels from Whitby Harbour to the Baltics.
 Two of the ships he also sailed on and commanded were also closely linked to Whitby harbour as they were built there.

-The Endeavour, the most infamous of Captain Cook’s ships, can be seen again in Whitby harbour as it is moored there permanently!
+The Endeavour, the most infamous of Captain Cook’s ships, can be seen again in Whitby Harbour as it is moored there permanently!
 OK, it is not the original, of course, but it is a faithful replica that has been transformed into a fabulous Captain Cook experience.
-You can see everything from Captain Cooks quarters to the galley, the doctors office, and even where the crew would go to the toilet!
+You can see everything from Captain Cook’s quarters to the galley, the doctors office, and even where the crew would go to the toilet!
 It is an unmissable harbour experience that we highly recommend.

-There are three-hour coastal cruises that take in the sights of Ravenscar’s seal colony, and Robin Hoods Bay before swinging out to sea and returning.
+Take a trip on one of Whitby’s famous yellow boats.
+These are owned and operated by Whitby Coastal Cruises who offer you a variety of experiences.
+There are three-hour coastal cruises that take in the sights of Ravenscar’s seal colony, and Robin Hood’s Bay before swinging out to sea and returning.
 Or why not try a stunning twilight or sunset outing?
 After all, Whitby is one of only two towns where you can see the sun both rise and set in the sea!

-Doggering At Whitby Harbour
+Crabbing in Whitby Harbour

-No trip to Whitby harbour would be complete without a bit of doggering as it is known by to locals, or crabbing to you and me!
+No trip to Whitby harbour would be complete without a bit of doggering as it is known by locals, or crabbing to you and me!
 It involves little more than a simple handheld single line, bait, and a bucket.
 Oh, and plenty of patience waiting for those fairly timid crabs to bite!

 There is a designated spot in the harbour for fishing, and doggering, where you will see 99% of the people trying to catch crabs.
 You should always fish for your crabs here and treat the ones you catch with respect.
-Ensure your buckets have shade for this darkness dwelling crustaceans, and gently lower them back into the water after no longer than an hour.
+Ensure your buckets have shade for the darkness dwelling crustaceans, and gently lower them back into the water after no longer than an hour.

 With fantastic views across the harbour, the Abbey Wharf restaurant is a dining venue not to be missed by those who want to enjoy Whitby’s nautical glory to its fullest.
 They serve delicious freshly cooked meals seven days a week and provide traditional ales, world beers, wines, and a good selection of spirits for those who are thirsty.

-The best harbour views are available on the Abbey Wharfs balcony where you can enjoy your meal al fresco.
+The best harbour views are available on the Abbey Wharf’s balcony where you can enjoy your meal al fresco.
 However, you will also be able to gaze out in wonder from the main restaurant and mezzanine level upstairs.
 For those who don’t want to eat in but would rather eat their fish and chips whilst wandering the docks, there is also a takeaway option located just inside the entrance.

 The Duke Of York